Unity (user interface): Development

+Release

 In April 2011, Mark Shuttleworth announced that Ubuntu 11.10 Oneiric Ocelot would not include the classic GNOME desktop as a fall-back to Unity, unlike Ubuntu 11.04 Natty Narwhal.
 Instead Ubuntu 11.10 used the Qt-based Unity 2D for users whose hardware cannot support the 3D version.
 However, the classic GNOME desktop (GNOME Panel) can be installed separately in Ubuntu 11.10 and later versions through gnome-panel, a package in the Ubuntu repositories.

 At the November 2011 Ubuntu Developer Summit, it was announced that Unity for Ubuntu 12.04 would not re-enable the systray, and would have better application integration, and the ability to drag lenses onto the launcher, and that the 2D version of Unity would use the same decoration buttons as the 3D version.

-During the planning conference for Ubuntu 12.10 it was announced that Unity 2D would probably be dropped in favour of making Unity 3D run better on lower-end hardware.
+A variant of Unity was planned to run on Ubuntu TV, an ultimately unreleased smart TV operating system demonstrated at the 2012 Consumer Electronics Show.

 In July 2012, at OSCON, Shuttleworth explained some of the historical reasoning behind Unity's development.
-The initial decision to develop a new interface in 2008 was driven by a desire to innovate and to pass Microsoft and Apple in user experience.
-This meant a family of unified interfaces that could be used across many device form factors, including desktop, laptop, tablet, smart phones and TV.
-Shuttleworth said "‘The old desktop would force your tablet or your phone into all kinds of crazy of funny postures.
+The initial decision to develop a new interface in 2008 was driven by a desire to innovate and to pass Microsoft and Apple in user experience with user interface that could be used across many device form factors, including desktops, laptops, tablets, smartphones and TVs.
+Shuttleworth said "The old desktop would force your tablet or your phone into all kinds of crazy of funny postures.
 So we said: Screw it.
 We’re going to move the desktop to where it needs to be for the future.
 [This] turned out to be a deeply unpopular process."

-Initial testing of Unity during development was done in a laboratory setting and showed the success of the interface, despite public opposition.
-Real world shipping return rates also indicated acceptance.
-Shuttleworth explained, "ASUS ran an experiment where they shipped half a million [Unity netbooks and laptops] to Germany.
-Not an easy market.
-And the return rates on Ubuntu were exactly the same as the return rates on Windows.
-Which is the key indicator for OEMs who are looking to do this."

-Microsoft's development of Windows 8 and its Metro interface became an additional incentive for Unity development, as Shuttleworth explained, "we [had to move] our desktop because if we didn’t we’d end up where Windows 8 is.
-[In Windows 8] you have this shiny tablet interface, and you sit and you use then you press the wrong button then it slaps you in the face and Windows 7 is back.
-And then you think OK, this is familiar, so you’re kind of getting into it and whack [Windows 8 is back]."
+Windows 8's Metro interface became an additional incentive for Unity development due to perceived inconsistency in the operating system's user experience.